 One board member told me, after we’d agreed to sell at a loss, that if we’d done the layoff we did this past January six months earlier he’d have kept us afloat.
 He would have done it not because he’d get huge returns but because he values cultivating a community of successful companies and entrepreneurs and would have rewarded us for executing on his advice.
 By the time we did what he suggested and cut the team down to six, it was too late.
 That deal was off the table.

 These are complex problems, and for about a year we had discussions at the board level about when and how deep to trim down the team.
 Founders of other companies told me to cut immediately.
 “Do it tomorrow!” more than one of them said to me.
 I thought they were right, but I didn’t have consensus internally or on the board.
 Doing the layoff felt like giving up on the IPO dream.
 It would mean conceding that Scripted would not become a huge success and we didn’t want to disappoint the board members and investors who counted on us to go all the way.
-Since I was CEO then, I should have done what I knew to be right for Scripted, but instead we dragged our heels until we had no other choice.
+Since I was CEO then, the decision was mine to make, but instead we dragged our heels until we had no other choice.

-If I seemed bitter in past Medium posts about this period, that’s one of the reasons why.
+If I seemed bitter in this post about this period, that’s one of the reasons why.
 We were slow to react at this critical moment and that will be my biggest regret of my time at Scripted.

 We should have fully invested in marketing before fully investing in sales.
 The reasons are several: